Mysteries Decoded

 Mysteries Decoded is an American television documentary series that premiered on January 10, 2019 on The CW.
 The show is hosted by Jennifer Marshall, a United States Navy veteran turned private investigator.

 In 2020, it aired updated versions of some of its episodes featuring new interviews.
-On April 7, 2022, the series was renewed for a second season which premiered on July 6, 2022.
-The third season is scheduled to premiere on April 2, 2023.
+In April 2022 the series was renewed for a second season which premiered on July 6, 2022.
+It was renewed for a third season in May 2023.